Fox–Fordyce disease

-Fox–Fordyce disease is a chronic blockage of the sweat gland ducts with a secondary, non-bacterial inflammatory response to the secretions and cellular debris in the cysts.
+Fox–Fordyce disease (FFD) is a chronic blockage of the sweat gland ducts with a secondary, non-bacterial inflammatory response to the secretions and cellular debris in the cysts.
 The inflammation is often accompanied by intense itching.
 In general, the disease often causes skin to darken near the affected area and raised bumps or papules to appear.
 In addition, hair follicles can become damaged which cause hair loss.
 Hidradenitis is very similar, but tends to have a secondary bacterial infection so that pus-draining sinuses are formed.
 It is a very devastating skin disease that does not have universally curative treatments.

 Signs and symptoms

 Symptoms may appear suddenly following any condition of heat, humidity, or friction.
 The apocrine glands (sweat glands) are the site of the Fox–Fordyce disease.
 Sudden appearance of raised bumps (papules) near the apocrine glands is characteristic of the disease.
 Papules are mostly skin colored, dome shaped, and itchy.
 Papules can be found at the sweat glands in addition to periareolar, inframammary and pubic areas.
 Hair follicles can become damaged as well and can result in hair loss in the affected area.